As part of a new series we’ll call The Best of The Bearded Iris, the following is my most popular post of 2013 (originally published January 9, 2013).

 But at least I knew beyond the shadow of a doubt that my kids weren’t being exposed to BPA in their water bottles!
 That’s right, I finally plunked down the big bucks on fancy-schmancy stainless steel water bottles for all three of my children so they wouldn’t have to hydrate themselves with substandard plastic water bottles full of petrochemical-based carcinogens.

-Only, the joke is on me, because according to the news today, even those water bottles are putting my children at risk…of accidental death or dismemberment!
+Only, the joke is on me, because according to the news recently, even those water bottles are putting my children at risk…of accidental death or dismemberment!

 Can’t a mother get a break?

 No no, these stainless steel water bottles aren’t filled with radioactive isotopes or microorganisms that spontaneously combust.

 Apparently our little darlings are sticking their tongues in those small-mouthed stainless steel bottles and their tongues are getting stuck, which can lead to tongue amputation or accidental suffocation.